jes/meshmill/README.md

 ![Screenshot](img/screenshot.png)

-Meshmill is open source 3D CAM software.
+Meshmill is open source 3D CAM software for Linux.

 *** This is not even beta-quality software.
 Use it at your own peril. ***